xremap/xremap/doc/running_without_sudo.md

 1. Your normal user should be able to use `evdev` and `uinput`. `evdev` is the mechanism to work with input devices.
 And `uinput` is the mechanism to make artificial input devices.
 2. If you want to use application-specific remappings on GNOME Wayland you need to follow the instructions at the bottom.
+Other desktops just work.

 After following the instructions below, run this command: